redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 Done in 1.04s.
 ```

 The generated sdl defines a corresponding type, query, and create/update inputs, without defining any mutations.
+To also get mutations, add the `--crud`  option.

 ```javascript
 // ./api/src/graphql/users.sdl.js